Rongzihan-bio/VirtualMacOniPad-Game/README.md

 ## Installation

-1. [Jailbreak an iPad Pro (M1, M2) or iPad Air (M1) running iPadOS 16 up to 16.3.1](https://ios.cfw.guide/installing-dopamine/).
+1. [Jailbreak an iPad Pro (M1, M2) or iPad Air (M1) running iPadOS 16 up to 16.3.1](https://ios.cfw.guide/installing-dopamine-trollstore/).
+Choose "TrollInstallerX (16.0..." on the page to view the appropriate instructions.
 If jailbreak fails, switch to a different exploit in Dopamine settings.
 2. Add the [https://nfzerox.github.io/cydia/](https://nfzerox.github.io/cydia/) repository in Sileo, then search and install Virtual Mac.

 ## Frequently Asked Questions